vectorgrp/sil-kit-adapters-qemu/README.md

 ## Ethernet Demo
-The aim of this demo is to showcase a simple adapter forwarding ethernet traffic from and to the QEMU image through Vector SIL Kit.
+The aim of this demo is to showcase a simple adapter forwarding ethernet traffic from and to the QEMU image through SIL Kit.
 Traffic being exchanged are ping (ICMP) requests, and the answering device replies only to them.

 This demo is further explained in [eth/README.md](eth/README.md).